-Hospitalizations in Tennessee for COVID-19 have been increasing.
-In particular, infection rates in each of the three counties in which the Company owns hospitals are at the highest levels to date.
+Hospitalizations in Tennessee for COVID-19 increased throughout 2020 and appear to have peaked in December 2020.
+From third-party information there have been 822,085 cases and 12,001 deaths as of April 12, 2021.
+The roll out of vaccinations is expected to significantly reduce the risk of death and reduce transmission of the virus and a return to more normal conditions is expected throughout 2021.
 These developments have had, and may continue to have, a material adverse effect on the Company and the operations of our hospitals.
 Our plans to reopen our Jamestown Regional Medical Center, whose operations were suspended in June 2019, have been disrupted by the pandemic and the timing of the reopening has been delayed.

-On September 14, 2020, the Company announced that it had purchased and taken delivery of equipment to provide rapid testing for COVID-19 at Jellico Community Hospital and CarePlan Center and Big South Fork Medical Center in an effort to provide the Company with an additional revenue stream.
+On September 14, 2020, the Company announced that it had purchased and taken delivery of equipment to provide rapid testing for COVID-19 at Jellico Community Hospital, CarePlan Center and Big South Fork Medical Center in an effort to provide the Company with an additional revenue stream.
+On March 1, 2021, the Company closed Jellico Community Hospital after the City of Jellico issued a 30-day termination notice for the lease of the building.
+The Company does not expect this closure to have an adverse effect on its business strategy and believes it will have a positive impact from a reduced cash requirement in the immediate future.